masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

 # Tuples Endian

-### Pyrope follows the big endian convention from SystemVerilog
+### Pyrope follows the big endian convention from SystemVerilog (notice not same as C structs)

 .column[
 ```coffeescript